Destiny Church's Brian Tamaki allegedly threatens to have future mobile vaccination clinics blown up, police investigating - NZ Herald

 But he cannot be at the domain on any day that a protest against the Covid-19 Public Health Response Act is advertised or taking place, Venning determined.

-Tamaki, whose previous bail conditions include not attending or organising any protest and not accessing the internet for the purpose of organising or inciting non-compliance with Covid-19 level requirements, is scheduled to next appear at the Auckland District Court in January.
+Tamaki, whose previous bail conditions include not attending or organising any protest and not accessing the internet for the purpose of organising or inciting non-compliance with Covid-19 level requirements, is scheduled to next appear at the Auckland District Court on April 1.

 His wife Hannah Tamaki is set to make her first court appearance two days later - charged with two counts of failing to comply with a Covid-19 order.